HLannoo/project_07_OC_Creez_un_web_service_exposant_une_API/Readme.md

     php -S localhost:8000 -t public

+For read documentation and test the API go here : http://localhost:8000/api/doc

 ## Principle libraries used:
 The libraries were installed via composer, please install it:
 - For the API: **api-platform/core** https://packagist.org/packages/api-platform/core